5 Ways for Parents to Save Money on Teen Car Insurance

 1. Consider Usage-Based Car Insurance

 Usage-based auto insurance (UBI) uses telematics (also called “black boxes”) to track driving metrics.
-Progressive and GMAC pioneered this method to determine who is a good driver in 2008.
-The National Association of Insurance Commissioners (NAIC) estimates that 70% of auto insurance companies will be offering Pay-As-You-Drive (PAYD), Pay-How-You-Drive (PHYD) and similar premium programs.
+Progressive and GMAC pioneered this method to determine who is a “good” driver in 2008.
+According to the Insurance Information Institute (III) 9 out of 10 auto insurance companies now offer some sort of Pay-As-You-Drive (PAYD) program that uses telematics.

-If your teen is a safe, responsible driver, this kind of auto insurance can save you hundreds of dollars in premiums a year.
-Discounts vary using systems like Allstate’s Drivewise and State Farm’s UBI program.
-Allstate’s program will provide a premium discount up to 30% which varies depending on driving habits.
+If your teen is a safe, responsible driver this kind of auto insurance can save you hundreds of dollars in premiums a year.
+Discounts vary based on the insurer and driving habits, but you can get up to 50% off the premium using a UBI program.

 2. Sign Up for Good Student Discounts